mathe-e-botond/ds-math-notes/03-machine-learning.md

 # 3. Machine Learning

 In the world of data science there are two main views.
 From one side there is the mathematically well founded statistical methods like **statistical learning** which mainly focuses on explaining population data from a sample.
 Various linear models are well defined within statistics. **Machine learning** contains more complex techniques which might not have well founded probabilistic interpretations but provide good empirical results.
-There is major overlap and no easy way to differenciate the two view.
+There is major overlap and no easy way to differentiate the two view.
 We will start from statistical learning and move toward more complex machine learning models.

 Statistical learning is a set of techniques where we try to fit a **model** to an observed data set.
 The model might also be called a **data generator process**.
 There are two main objectives why we would like to do this:
 * **Inference** about population properties by calculating the model properties